 Who are Wes Anderson characters?

-Much of what makes Anderson such a relatable filmmaker is how he crafts characters who commonly act in ways most would deem inappropriate.
-His characters say and do awful things, and yet we are still pulling for them.
+Much of what makes Wes Anderson characters so remarkable is how he can craft characters who commonly act in ways most would deem inappropriate.
+These characters say and do awful things, and yet we are still pulling for them.
+Why?

-They are truly flawed both inside and out, and can be petulant, greedy, vengeful, vain, fastidious, controlling, manipulative, liberally perfumed ...
+Wes Anderson characters are flawed both inside and out.
+They can be petulant, greedy, vengeful, vain, fastidious, controlling, manipulative, liberally perfumed... and yet still likable.

 How does Wes Anderson direct a film?

-Many of his scenes contain long tracking shots with rapid-fire action, almost as if characters walking through scenes are little steel marbles rolling through a Rube Goldberg machine.
+Wes Anderson films have a very interesting rhythm.
+The thing I most compare them to is a cinematic Rube Goldberg machine.
+Many of his scenes contain long tracking shots with rapid-fire action, almost as if characters moving through scenes are the little steel marbles.

-Each action activates with the culmination of another.
+Each action is activated with the culmination of a different action:

 Anderson also does cutaways that will, at times, break a scene in half.
 This is almost like a flashback, or a cutaway joke like a TV gag.

 Here is a video of BTS footage from The Grand Budapest Hotel.
-This video give you a bit of insight into the Wes Anderson style in practice on set.
+This video give you a bit of insight into the Wes Anderson style in practice.

 Line readings are a quick way to upset a professional actor, and they are generally considered a bit of a faux pas for directors.
-But Anderson isn’t a toe-the-line director.
-He doesn’t make films that the studio offers him, he brings projects that he created to producers and then makes them himself.
+But Anderson doesn’t make films that offered by the studios, he brings projects that he created to producers and then makes them himself.

 What the film looks like at the end is more important than making friends.
 That isn’t to say Anderson on set is a domineering taskmaster whipping actors like a pack of snow dogs.
 He gives everyone respect, never looks frazzled, and seems genuinely in love with making films.